sniner/docuware-client/README.md

 # docuware-client

 This is a client library for the REST API of [DocuWare][1] DMS.
 Since [DocuWare's documentation][2] regarding the REST API is very sparse (at the time these lines were written), this client serves only a part of the API's functionality.

-Please keep in mind: This software is not related to DocuWare.
-It is a work in progress, may yield unexpected results, and almost certainly contains bugs.
+Please keep in mind: **This software is not related to DocuWare.** It is a work in progress, may yield unexpected results, and almost certainly contains bugs.

+> [!NOTE] Version 0.4.x has only been partially tested and is subject to
+> extensive refactoring.
+If you require a better tested release, it is
+> recommended that you use 0.2.x or 0.3.x.
+However, I recommend that you try
+> the latest 0.4 release first.

 ## Usage